iNUX-TUD/Teaching/Toolbox/AboutStructure/README.md

-> For the sake of consistency and better learning experience Layout Requirements are to be followed strictly.
-If it happens that you want to extend or change the Layout, please contact [Thomas Reimann](Thomas.Reimann@tu-dresden.de).
+> For the sake of consistency and better learning experience the Structual Design is to be followed strictly.
+If it happens that you want to extend or change the design, please contact [Thomas Reimann](Thomas.Reimann@tu-dresden.de).

 # Structual Design
 Each `Lecture Unit` had its own directory which is stored inside the [Lecture directory](../../Lectures).
 A `Lecture Unit` is structured in didactically chunks each of them comprising one notebook, the `Lecture Notebook`.
 In addition, there exists a `Index Notebook` functioning as general overview.
 In the following both are further explained.